-Training - The Office of Environmental Safety requires that all students view the Article 7.7 annually updated OSHA Bloodborne Pathogens (BBP) Training Film and be trained to prevent Baylor College of Medicine 25 Student Handbook transmission of tuberculosis.
+Article 7.7 Training - The Office of Environmental Safety requires that all students view the annually updated OSHA Bloodborne Pathogens (BBP) Training Film and be trained to prevent transmission of tuberculosis.
 Students may consult with a dean in the Office of Student Affairs in regard to all available health care service options in the Texas Medical Center.
 The Office of Corporate Compliance Programs requires that all BCM students, visiting students and Observers complete the on-line training in regard to HIPAA.